Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-03.md

 ## Learning Objectives/Competencies

-1. Identify and describe
-1. Define
-1. Desgin
-1. Implement
+1. Use conditional rendering
+1. Create forms using the React controlled component pattern
+1. Use state to manage asynchornus actions

 ## Initial Exercise